-Get set for five days of top notch Flat racing as we bring you all the latest news from Royal Ascot 2021.
+Get set for five days of top notch Flat racing as we bring you all the latest news from Royal Ascot 2023.

-When is Royal Ascot 2021?
+What date is Royal Ascot 2023?

-This year’s meeting will take place between Tuesday 15 and Saturday 19 June.
+This year’s meeting will take place between Tuesday 20 and Saturday 24 June.

-Royal Ascot evolved from the first four-day race meeting held at Ascot in 1768, although the meeting as it is known today only really started to take shape with the introduction of The Gold Cup in 1807.
+The first four-day race meeting was held at Ascot in 1768, although the meeting as it is known today only really started to take shape with the introduction of The Gold Cup in 1807.
 Until 1939, Royal Ascot was the only race meeting held at the racecourse.